The Stourbridge Line: Post-Delaware Otsego

-Operation were initially contracted to Central Penn Railroad.
-The line between Norfolk Southern Railroad and Route 590 in Lackawaxen, Pennsylvania was repaired in anticipation of resumed service.
+Operations were initially contracted to Central Penn Railroad.
+The line between the junction with the Southern Tier Line and Route 590 in Lackawaxen, Pennsylvania was repaired in anticipation of resumed service.
 It was suddenly announced, in September, 2008, that operation would transfer from Central Penn Railroad to the Morristown & Erie Railway (M&E); operations began in January, 2009 as the Stourbridge Railway.

 Passenger excursions to Hawley and Lackawaxen were operated on behalf of Wayne County.

 Suspension and reopening

 Citing a lack of funds, M&E withdrew service indefinitely in December, 2011.
 A news story dated September 11, 2012 provided additional details, stating "a lack of money is keeping the Stourbridge Line Railroad excursions in Wayne County idle for the first time in more than 30 years...
 [T]he train needs repairs, and so do the tracks.
 One reason those repairs are not being made is because the land the tracks run through is up for sale...
 With the tracks used by the Stourbridge line being up for sale, and all the repairs that need to be made, no one is sure when, or even if, this train will be back up and running."

 The Stourbridge Line resumed operations on May 9, 2015.
 Operations were inaugurated by the Delaware Lackawaxen & Stourbridge Railroad under the auspices of Myles Group.